euroargodev/argopy-training/content/README.md

 ## Session 1: General introduction to Argopy

-To start with, check this PDF with a general introduction to the Argopy library.
+A speaker will first take you through an introduction to the Argopy library ([slides in PDF here](pdf/20250922-EAScienceMeeting-argopy-training.pdf)).

-Then move on to execute the following hands-on notebook:
+Then we will move on to execute the following hands-on notebook:

 | Theme               | Notebook                                                                       |
 |---------------------|--------------------------------------------------------------------------------|